Mukilteo, Washington: 21st century

 On July 30, 2016, a mass shooting occurred at a house party in the Chennault Beach neighborhood of Mukilteo, around midnight.
 Three people were killed using an AR-15 style rifle and another was left with serious injuries.
 The perpetrator, a graduate of Kamiak High School, was sentenced to life imprisonment without the possibility of parole.
-The Mukilteo shooting, one of several mass shootings in the state in the 2010s, was cited as the inspiration for an assault weapons restriction that was rejected by the state legislature and passed by voters in 2018 as Initiative 1639.
+The Mukilteo shooting—along with other high-profile mass shootings during the 2010s—was cited as the inspiration for an assault weapons restriction that was rejected by the state legislature and passed by voters in 2018 as Initiative 1639.
 In February 2018, an Everett resident was arrested prior to a planned school shooting that would have targeted ACES Alternative High or Kamiak High School.

-On May 2, 2017, a small airplane taking off from Paine Field crashed into several cars and an overhead power line at the intersection of Harbour Pointe Boulevard and the Mukilteo Speedway.
-There were no fatalities and only two minor injuries, while the pilot and sole passenger were unhurt.
+The city annexed an 84 acre section of land south of Paine Field between Mukilteo Speedway and Beverly Park Road on July 16, 2025, citing its close proximity to city services.